PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

-# Code Blocks
+# Programming Constructs with Code Blocks

 This tutorial will look at the use of code blocks in the Python programming language.
 Code blocks can be used to direct code in response to a condition, repeat an operation multiple times, or to handle errors.
+They are also used to create custom functions.

 ## Code Block Spacing